 Career and Technology Education

 The mission of South Carolina's Office of Career and Technology Education (CTE) is to provide leadership and services to districts and schools who support career and technical instruction for students in grades seven through twelve.
-Ware Shoals School District 51 provides a variety of CTE opportunities to our students and opportunities are available for students to take courses offered at the G.Frank Russell Technology Center in Greenwood.
+Ware Shoals School District 51 provides a variety of CTE opportunities to our students.

 Gifted and Talented Education